section-engineering-education/engineering-education/content/articles/using-azure-functions-and-csharp-to-create-serverless-apis/index.md

-Azure functions is a cloud-native design strategy that allows a piece of code to be supplied and performed without the need for a web server or server infrastructure settings.
+Azure functions is a cloud-native design strategy that allows a piece of code to be supplied and executed without needing a web server or server infrastructure settings.
-C#, Java, JavaScript, TypeScript, and Python are just a few of the languages that can use Azure functions.
+C#, Java, JavaScript, TypeScript, and Python are just a few languages that can use Azure functions.

 This article explains what Azure Functions are and how to utilize them in the C# programming language.

 ### Introduction
 Azure Functions is a serverless computing platform that simplifies the execution of small amounts of code or functions in the cloud.
-It can improve the efficiency of our development.
-Only the code required for the task at hand is written, with no consideration for the rest of the program or the infrastructure required to operate it.
+As a result, it improves the efficiency of our development.
+Only the code required for the task at hand is written, with no consideration for the rest of the program or the infrastructure needed to operate it.

-`Utilizing  Azure functions has  the following advantage `
+###  Utilizing Azure functions have the following advantage

 -  Azure functions are simple and do not require a server.
 - Writing and deploying Azure functions is a lot easier